 The HRR of Main Control Board (MCB) panel fires used in an analysis to determine the probability for control room abandonment is identical to that for the electrical enclosures with the same volume.

-HRR Profile for Propagating Electrical Fires
+02.04 HRR Profile for Propagating Electrical Enclosure Fires

-Electrical fires can be assumed not to propagate to adjacent s if at least one of the following conditions are met:
+Electrical enclosure fires can be assumed not to propagate to adjacent enclosures if at least one of the following conditions are met:

+Both the exposing and exposed enclosures have solid steel panels on their adjacent sides (that is, the double wall configuration).

+The exposing or exposed enclosure (or both) has (have) an open top; and there is an internal wall between the sections, even if that wall has some unsealed openings; and there are no cables running in an upward direction (that is, either vertically or diagonally) leading from the exposing enclosure into the exposed enclosure through the partition wall between sections.
+All three conditions must be met for the exclusion to apply.

+The exposing enclosure has been categorized as a small electrical enclosure (Group 4c in NUREG-2178 Volume 1).

+Do not postulate propagation between two adjacent vertical sections of motor control centers (Group 2 in NUREG-2178 Volume 1).

+Do not postulate propagation between two adjacent vertical sections of switchgear or load centers (Group 1 in NUREG-2178 Volume 1).

-If none of these conditions are met, electrical fires are assumed to propagate from the exposing to adjacent exposed .
-There can be one or two exposed , depending on whether the fire originates in a located at one end of a bank or in a that has adjacent on both sides, respectively.
-The HRR profile of a propagating fire is obtained by combining the HRR profiles of the exposing and exposed , assuming the exposed ignite 10 min after the exposing
+If none of these conditions are met, electrical enclosure fires are assumed to propagate from the exposing enclosure to an adjacent exposed enclosure.
+There can be one or two exposed enclosures, depending on whether the fire originates in an enclosure located at one end of a bank or in an enclosure that has adjacent enclosures on both sides, respectively.
+However, fire spread is limited to one adjacent enclosure, i.e., for an interior enclosure within a bank, HRR calculations should be postulated to a single enclosure on either side of the exposing enclosure but not to both adjacent enclosures.
+The HRR profile of a propagating electrical enclosure fire is obtained by combining the HRR profiles of the exposing and exposed enclosures, assuming the exposed enclosure ignites 10 min after the exposing enclosure.
+When fire spread to an adjacent enclosure is postulated, a conditional probability of 0.02 can be applied against the frequency of fires initiated in the exposing enclosure in the form of a split fraction between single- and multi-enclosure fire scenarios.

-HRR Profile of Transient Combustible
+02.05 HRR Profile of Transient Combustible Fires

+The HRR profiles for transient combustible fires is given by Equation 5-1, but the profile parameters are dependent on the total energy release (TER), which is the area under the HRR curve.
+The HRR and TER gamma distribution parameters for generic and transient combustible control location (TCCL) transient fires are given in Table A5.3.